 The Services tool window includes a list of consoles that are grouped according to a connection session to a data source.

-By default, PyCharm updates the same tab with results each time you run a query.
-You can change this behavior and create a tab each time you run a query.
+By default, PyCharm updates the same tab with results each time you run a new query after the previous one.
+You can change this behavior and create a tab each time you run a new query.

 In the IDE settings Ctrl+Alt+S, go to.

 Select the Open results in new tab checkbox and click OK.

 You can define a tab title in the comment section before the query.
 In the Treat text as title after field, you can reserve a combination of symbols or characters after which any text will be treated as a tab title.
 By default, no combination is used, so any text after